Italiansrus.com Your guide to Italy & Italian Culture

 Due to a law by the Italian government in 1881 the Catacombs were no longer permitted to continue this process of mummification.
 Even though law prohibited the Convent from adding mummies to the Catacombs it wasn't until 1920 that the last body would be officially interred in the Catacomb.
 With special permission from the Italian government the body of a 2-year-old child named Rosalia Lombardo was added.
 What amazed me the most about the addition of Rosalia is how well preserved her body is.
 If you take one look you would not guess that she died almost 100 years ago.
 The photo looks more like the picture of a child's doll.
 The doctor responsible for the embalming process on Rosalia died before anyone could learn of his methods.

 While discussing the Catacombs with Sicula, a regular on the Italian Culture Forum, I was told of an interesting story passed down from family lore.
 It appears that Sicula's grandfather and his buddies enjoyed pulling pranks.
 In fact they would sneak in the monastery and take off with one of the mummies, only to return it later.
-If you have any stories of family lore that you would like to share please post them on the forum.
+If you have any stories of family lore that you would like to share please send me an email.

 These bodies are both a look into the past as well as the future.
 For that reason the Catacombs are not for the faint of heart and it is definitely not a place you want to take your children.
 It can be quite disturbing to see the bodies, especially those of children, decorating the walls of a catacomb and this isn't an image that children should remember.